saeedNW/arch-linux-installation/customization/kde/kde_Nordic.md

 - Right click on desktop and `Enter Edit mode`
 - Add an empty panel to the top of the screen
-  - Change panel's visibility to `Dodge windows`
+  - Change panel's visibility to `Auto Hide`
   - Change panel's hight to `32`
 - Click on the `Add widget` bottom
 - Add the following widgets to the panel (From right to left)